G4Q95/AutoShortsWebApp/docs/Scene-Component-Refactoring.md

 - Includes Generate/Regenerate voice button with loading state
 - Maintains all original functionality with clean separation of concerns

+### 5. Extraction of Trim Controls Section

+✅ **Done** - Created `SceneTrimControls.tsx` which:
+- Provides an interface for adjusting media start and end points
+- Implements draggable trim handles on a timeline
+- Displays time markers and duration information
+- Includes a trim mode toggle for enhanced editing
+- Shows current playback position when connected to media player
+- Maintains consistent formatting for time display
+- Provides clean separation of trim functionality from media playback

 ### Current Status

-- ⬇️ Component size reduced from 1986 lines to approximately 1300 lines (35% complete)
+- ⬇️ Component size reduced from 1986 lines to approximately 1300 lines (40% complete)
 - ✅ Tests passing after each extraction step

 ### Components Created: